eypsilon/ypsilonpicker-gnome/readme.md

 Authors: ChatGPT by OpenAI & Engin Ypsilon by class:Parent()

 ## Overview
+➜ Compatibility: GNOME 45 & 46 (tested on 46)

 Ypsilon Picker is a minimalistic and GNOME-native color picker extension.
 It allows you to point anywhere on the screen and instantly retrieve the RGB and HEX values of the selected color in a terminal.